 Encryption has evolved as weaknesses have been discovered in earlier technologies and protocols.
 To this end, transport layer security (TLS) version 1.2 or higher is now necessary.
 It is no longer sufficient to use either earlier versions of TLS or secure sockets layer (SSL) certificates.

 There is actually an exception to this rule, however.
 For point-of-sale (POS) and point-of-interaction (POI) terminals, if there are no known weaknesses related to the devices or the termination points to which they lead, it is still PCI compliant to use SSL or early TLS with those machines.

-- Verify that the server for your website remains capable of maintaining PCI compliance.
+- Verify that the server for your website remains capable of maintaining PCI security.
 For instance, Windows Server 2008 is incapable of working with TLS 1.2 or even 1.1.
 If you do use Microsoft products, it is necessary to upgrade to Windows Server 2012.